WoltLab/docs.woltlab.com/docs/javascript/typescript.md

 }
 ```

-After this initial set-up you would place your TypeScript source files into the `ts/` folder of your project.
+After this initial set-up, you would place your TypeScript source files into the `ts/` folder of your project.
 The generated JavaScript target files will be placed into `files/js/` and thus will be installed by the [file PIP](../package/pip/file.md).

 ## Additional Tools